Skip to main content

 MSIM programs provide students with a foundational, strategic knowledge of information management through interdisciplinary coursework covering technology, business and the humanities.
 MSIM programs generally offer concentrations or specializations, which vary based on the technical and managerial level of the coursework.

-The UW MSIM program, offered online, has four courses in the core curriculum: Analytic Methods for Information Professionals, Foundations of Information Management, Management and Strategic Leadership, and Policy and Ethics in Information Management.
+The UW MSIM program, offered online, has four courses in the core curriculum: Foundations of Information Management, Management and Strategic Leadership, Policy and Ethics in Information Management, and Data-Driven Organizational Problem Solving for IM Professionals.
 The majority of the MSIM curriculum is customizable based on students’ chosen specializations and interests.

 As an online student at the UW Information School, you can create a schedule of coursework that supports your career goals when you complete any or all of the three in-demand MSIM specializations: Business Intelligence (BI), Data Science (DS) and Program/Product Management and Consulting (PPMC).